Supply Chain Compliance

 About Castellum.AI

-Castellum.AI obtains global sanctions information from primary sources using a patent-pending process to extract, standardize, clean and enrich the data, extracting key information like IDs and addresses from unstructured data.
+Castellum.AI obtains global sanctions information from primary sources using a patented process to extract, standardize, clean and enrich the data, extracting key information like IDs and addresses from unstructured data.
 Castellum.AI enriches as many as fifteen separate items per entry.
 Castellum.AI’s database consists of over 1,000 watchlists covering over 200 countries and eight different categories (sanctions, export control, law enforcement most wanted, contract debarment, politically exposed persons, regulatory enforcement, delisted, and elevated risk).
 Castellum.AI checks for watchlist updates every five minutes directly from issuing authorities.

 Previous